ga4gh-beacon/beacon-v2/docs/FAQ.md

     ##### last change 2022-12-14 by Michael Baudis [:fontawesome-brands-github:](https://github.com/mbaudis)

+??? faq "How can I add e.g. an age limit to a query for a disease?"

+    Ages are queried as [ISO8601 durations](https://genomestandards.org/standards/dates-times/#durations)
+    such as `P65Y` (_i.e._ 65 years) with a comparator (`=`, `<=`, `>` ...).
+However,
+    the value needs an indication of _what_ the duration refers to and resources may provide different ways to indicate this (as then shown in their `/filtering_terms`) endpoint).

+    We recommend that all Beacon instances that support age queries support at minimum the syntax of `age:<=P65Y` and map such values to the internal datapoint most relevant for the resource's context (in most cases probably corresponding to "age at diagnioosis").

+    However, different scenarios may be supported (e.g. `EFO_0005056:<=P1Y6M` for an "age at death" scenario).

 ??? faq "How can I handle haplotype queries & representation in Beacon v2?"<a id="haplotypes"> </a>"

     #### Queries